bburan/cochleogram/readme.rst

     Remove cell

 From time to time there will be a fourth row of OHCs.
-These should manually be identified by selecting "extra" from the edit mode and then selecting the cell tool.
+These should manually be identified by selecting "extra" for the cell you would like to edit and then adding the cells using the cell tool.
 Since the fourth row tends to be very short in length, you cannot mark a spiral or mark the region as excluded.

 **Exclude mode**